laurence6/Mario/README.md

 Use keyboard and mouse to edit maps.

-Drag and drop to create and move objects in the scene.
+Drag and drop to create, move, and delete objects in the scene.

 A console is included, which supports multiple commands and enables users to control more details.
+It can evaluate JSON input at runtime.

 - Left/Right arrow: move map